APTrust/dart-docs/docs/users/settings/export.md

 1. Tell DART to copy the user's response into the password field of the Storage Service called "SFTP demo server".

 ![Sample setup question](../../img/settings/export/question.png)

+DART will present these questions to users when they import your settings.
+For more info, see [importing settings](./import.md).